 The representatives at the Hawaii debt settlement company will ask you to send your monthly payments to the company.
 Once you've saved up a certain amount of money, the Hawaii debt settlement company will attempt to negotiate with your creditors to accept a lower principal amount.
 Use the debt settlement calculator and get an estimate of how much your balance can be reduced.

-Which is the most suitable debt relief option?
+Which is the most suitable debt relief option in Hawaii?

 Since your financial situation is unique, the option you choose to pay your bills on time should be one that fits your needs.
 So, what you need to do is calculate the total amount you owe and figure out the types of accounts you have.
 Then compare the ways to repay your bills and weigh the pros and cons of choosing Hawaii debt consolidation, settlement, or DMP.
 Only then you'll be able to understand which option will benefit you the most.